Our Story

 We started implementing the first study programmes in the 2008/09 academic year, in which 122 students were enrolled.

-We currently have the following Bologna study programs of the first, second and third level accredited at FIS:
+We currently have the following Bologna study programmes of the first, second and third level accredited at FIS:

-• Higher Professional study program Computer Sciencme and Web Technologies
+• Higher Professional study programme Computer Science and Web Technologies,

-• Higher Professional study program Informatics in Contemporary Society,
+• Higher Professional study programme Informatics in Contemporary Society,

-• Academic study program Informatics in Contemporary Society,
+• Academic study programme Informatics in Contemporary Society,

-• Master’s study program Computer Science and Web Technologies
+• Master’s study programme Computer Science and Web Technologies

-• Master’s study program Informatics in Contemporary society,
+• Master’s study programme Informatics in Contemporary Society,

 We strive for excellence

 FIS recognizes its mission in education and knowledge transfer, the quality of which is decisively based on the pursuit of excellence in all areas.
-To fulfil our mission and contribution to a knowledge-based society, we want to incorporate the principles of the modern paradigm of quality and excellence into our daily working ethic.
-The quality of the FIS management system is based on the basic building blocks of the new organizational paradigm:
+To fulfil our mission and contribute to a knowledge-based society, we want to incorporate the principles of the modern paradigm of quality and excellence into our daily working ethic.
+The management system at FIS is therefore based on the following building blocks:

 Operational plan for improving the quality of FIS

-FIS will implement a quality improvement plan through self-evaluation based on the Criteria for Monitoring, Determining and Assuring Quality or Higher Education Institutions, Study Programmes and Scientific Research, Artistic and Professional Work.
-Students who will be proposed to the Quality and Evaluation Commission by the Student Council will also be actively involved in the design and implementation of the FIS quality improvement operational plan.
+FIS will implement a quality improvement plan through self-evaluation based on the Criteria for Monitoring, Determining and Assuring Quality of Higher Education Institutions, Study Programmes and Scientific Research, Artistic and Professional Work.
+Students nominated by the Student Council to the Quality and Evaluation Commission will also be actively involved in the design and implementation of the FIS quality improvement operational plan.
 Cooperation with students will be established as part of the search for opportunities to improve the quality of all FIS activities.
 Self-evaluation procedures will be carried out every year in the following areas:

 • Self-evaluation of the faculty as an institution;